suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 ## Catalog Fields

 At the minumum catalog MUST provide enough information about MOQ Tracks, such as its full name, information about media for the track and mode of usage of the underlying QUIC transport.
 Following subsections identify the mandatory {{base}} fields and optional {{extensions}} fields that describe a given publisher's track in the catalog.
-However, the application is free to add further fields than the ones defined in this specification.
+The applications is free to add further fields to the catalog that is deemed necessary than the ones defined in this specification and they don't need to be standardized.

+TODO: Describe mechanics for preventing field name conflicts for future extensions and for application specific extensions.

 ### Base Fields {#base}